 There are four features of my study-plan:

-1. I allocated time to each subject according to its length.
+- I allocated time to each subject according to its length.
 Where Specific Relief Act did not even get a complete day Code of Civil Procedure was allocated three days.
 Then again, you should not attempt to stick by these time-allocations strictly if your pace is different or you have classes, office or other thing to tend to.

-2. In order to ensure that the day does not become monotonous, I have allotted different subjects to each day.
+- In order to ensure that the day does not become monotonous, I have allotted different subjects to each day.
 Though I picked a new subject only after the first one was completed, I made it a point to study GK as well as law parallely so than when one would bore me, I could pick up the other.
 In the May study-plan the months you must have seen in all the boxes refer to the monthly magazine of that month which had to be completed within the time allotted.
 It wasn't bulky so two days were sufficient.

-3. I have stricked some subjects and boxes.
+strickedsome subjects and boxes.
 Ah!
 The sheer satisfaction of getting done with a task and striking it off from your to-do list!
 I think this motivated me more than the actual goal to clear the exam eventually.
 It gave me the required adrenaline rush to just get done with the task and be deserving of putting that beautiful strike on the table.
-If I did not complete the task in time then I did not strike the box and that ensued a lot of guilt in me.
+If I did not complete the task in time then I did not strike the box and that ensued a lot of guilt in me. - I had put it up on the wall in front of my study-table.
+A time-table left on the back of some note-book is not as helpful, trust me.
+I have tried that.
+You can see it in the picture below, standing tall next to my favourite poem.

-Smriti on Instagram
+Smriti on Instagram |

 It will be your best friend, your guiding-light.
 Always nagging you and always appreciating you if you complete your task in time.
 So it's upto you; how many strikes did you draw on your study-plan?
 Do let me know! :)